Primary Navigation Mobile

 Contrary to popular belief, idling your car’s engine isn’t an effective way of recharging a battery.

 Some sources suggest idling your car’s engine is a good way to charge a dead battery.
 It isn’t.
-Alternators are designed to keep a battery topped up, not recharge it from empty.
+An alternator – which generates electricity – are designed to keep a battery topped up, not recharge it from empty.
 Attempting to do so will wear out the battery and alternator, and it’s not good for your engine, either.
 An engine’s internal components aren’t fully lubricated when idling, so wear out more quickly.
 Idling wastes fuel, as well.
-It’s expensive right now, so don’t waste it by not driving anywhere.

 5. Check for parasitic drains